 The General Meeting (algemene vergadering) is the body through which all local Rabobanks, as members of Rabobank Nederland, can exercise direct control.
 The General Meeting deals with important issues, such as the adoption of the financial statements, approval and endorsement of management and supervision, amendments to the Articles of Association and regulations, and the appointment of members of the Supervisory Board.
-The Central Delegates Assembly issues advice prior to the General Meeting on all the items on the agenda.
+The CKV issues advice prior to the General Meeting on all the items on the agenda.
 This procedure ensures that, prior to the General Meeting, these subjects have been discussed in detail on a local, regional and central level.
-The local Rabobanks have voting rights in the General Meeting in proportion to their size.
 Because of the special relationship between Rabobank Nederland and its members, the General Meeting enjoys almost full attendance.